mnguyen0226/hackathon_hs/README.md

 - You think you are good at Pokemon?
 Submit your agents to fight 5 rounds and get prizes.
 - To enable everyone to fight with each other and compatible with our RL agents, we limit everyone to use the easy-to-use, easy-to-apply [poke-env](https://poke-env.readthedocs.io/en/latest/).
 - What we want to see?
-    - Ability...
+    - Ability to analyze problems and come up with immediate and long-term solutions.
+    - Ability to apply software/machine learning/robotics skills to solve problems.
-    - Explain your approach and code.
+    - Explain your approach and code clearly.
-    - Python best practice.
+    - Python / C++ best practice.
 - Submission:
+    - Please contact Alex to submit your solutions and projects.

 ### Top Agents:
 | No.         | Agent Name  |  Training Accuracy | Testing Accuracy |